All Posts

 Teams will work across six core themes:

-• AI for Health & Well-being — Diagnostic tools, medical chatbots, accessibility solutions
+• AI for Health & Well-being, Diagnostic tools, medical chatbots, accessibility solutions

-• Generative AI Applications — Content generation, automation, creative tools
+• Generative AI Applications, Content generation, automation, creative tools

-• Education Technology — Personalized learning, tutoring systems, skill development
+• Education Technology, Personalized learning, tutoring systems, skill development

-• Art & Culture — Creative tools, cultural preservation, media generation
+• Art & Culture, Creative tools, cultural preservation, media generation

-• Community Solutions — Civic tech, local problem-solving, social impact
+• Community Solutions, Civic tech, local problem-solving, social impact

-• Open Innovation — Unconstrained exploration of AI's potential in Haiti
+• Open Innovation, Unconstrained exploration of AI's potential in Haiti

 Each team selects their focus area and builds accordingly.
-The overarching theme—"From Idea to Deployment"—reflects the event's emphasis on shipping functional software, not just showcasing ideas.
+The overarching theme, "From Idea to Deployment", reflects the event's emphasis on shipping functional software, not just showcasing ideas.

 The Context

-The timing is deliberate.
+The timing is strategic.
 AI development has never been more accessible.
 Pre-trained models, API endpoints, and deployment platforms have democratized what was once exclusive to well-funded research labs.
 Any developer with internet access and the willingness to learn can now build sophisticated AI applications.

 The opportunity is clear.
 The question is whether Haiti's tech community can mobilize to seize it.

-• Dedicated venue with reliable infrastructure
+• Dedicated venue with reliable infrastructure in Pétion-Ville

 • High-speed internet and development resources

-• Technical mentorship from experienced AI practitioners
+• Technical mentorship from AI practitioners available throughout the weekend

 • Meals and refreshments to maintain focus and energy